Estimated Length: 4 seat hours

 Price: $270

-The NCTI® Fiber-Optic Fundamentals II: Tools and Testing course builds upon the foundational principles of fiber optics, focusing on the practical tools and equipment used in fiber-optic networks, emphasizing optical time-domain reflectometer (OTDR) fundamentals.
-Mastering these tools is essential for technicians who install, maintain, and troubleshoot fiber-optic systems, ensuring optimal network performance and reliability.
+The NCTI® Fiber-Optic Fundamentals II: Tools and Testing course expands on foundational fiber-optic principles, focusing on the practical tools and equipment essential for fiber-optic networks.
+Emphasizing optical time-domain reflectometer (OTDR) fundamentals, this course is crucial for technicians involved in installing, maintaining, and troubleshooting fiber-optic systems to ensure optimal network performance and reliability.

-Understanding fiber-optic tools—such as fusion splicers, fiber cleavers, power meters, and light sources—is crucial for precision in fiber handling, splicing, and testing.
-OTDRs, in particular, are invaluable for assessing fiber quality, locating faults, and measuring attenuation.
-Technicians must be able to interpret OTDR traces to diagnose issues like breaks, bends, or splicing errors.
+Understanding tools like fusion splicers, fiber cleavers, power meters, and light sources is vital for precision in fiber handling, splicing, and testing.
+OTDRs are particularly invaluable for assessing fiber quality, locating faults, and measuring attenuation.
+Technicians must interpret OTDR traces to diagnose issues such as breaks, bends, or splicing errors.

 This course teaches students how to properly use fiber-optic tools, execute testing procedures, and analyze OTDR results.
 By the end of the course, they will have the skills to perform fiber splicing, loss testing, and fault identification, ensuring the integrity and efficiency of fiber-optic networks.